-I was inspired by Deborah Perelman’s Charred Cauliflower Quesadillas to make a version on the barbecue grill with the help of my husband’s home-made tortillas with a little bit different filling and toppings.
+I was inspired by Deborah Perelman’s Charred Cauliflower Quesadillas to make a version on the barbecue grill with the help of my husband’s home-made tortillas with a different twist on the filling and toppings.
+The filling would also make some great cauliflower tacos.
 I hope that you love giving them a try and let me know how they turned out!

-Growing up, I only new one way to eat cauliflower and that was boiled with a little cheese sauce if I was lucky.
+Growing up, I only knew one way to eat cauliflower and that was frozen, boiled with a little cheese sauce if I was lucky.
 When I was in college, I discovered that I could eat it raw on a salad or in a tempura batter.
-What a delight to learn later that it could even be roasted, grilled, saute, riced and make into burgers ect.
+What a delight to learn later that it could even be roasted, grilled, sauté, rice and make into burgers etc.

 Grilled Cauliflower & Poblano Quesadillas